Waxweasle/Flight-finder/README.md

 Head over to their website to book!
 ```
 ### Hotel search
-1. Hotels will be retrieved from the city entered in
+1.Hotels will be retrieved from the city entered in
 > cityCode =
 >
 (this is the city entered in the flight search by default but can be set to any city)